robot131/robot131.github.io/publications/number-6.md

 <div align=center> Video.1 Video of raw dataset measurement and sample recovery of a dynamic Ronchi grating </div></br>

+# Conclusion

+We proposed the eSCPR method to achieve joint recovery of mask distribution and sample’s wave field for single-shot LMI systems.
+In our design, the SrPR algorithm is constructed to retrieve the mask function, and then the sample-to-mask distance is estimated by mask-guided auto-focusing algorithm.
+Finally, the sample’s wavefront is recovered with the DrPR algorithm.
+Experimental results of different samples show the superiority of our method.
+We believe that our work will provide new technical support to design miniaturized wavefront sensors.

 Backward Links: [Publications](../_pages/publications.md) / [About Me](../_pages/about.md) / [Research](../_pages/research.md)